 Nothing beats this hearty and warming chicken noodle soup on a cold winter night!
 But really, you can enjoy this incredible soup recipe any time of the year!
 I make my chicken broth using a whole, bone-in chicken which adds incredible flavor and aroma to the soup!
 The broth is made with onion, celery, carrots and my favorite herb de provence blend (affiliate link) which has rosemary, thyme, basil and even lavender!
 Enjoy this warming soup with a bit of rustic baguette on the side!

-Watch my video recipe for step-by-step instructions and tips for making the best chicken noodle soup!
+Watch my YouTube video recipe for step-by-step instructions and tips for making the best chicken noodle soup!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 This warming soup recipe starts off with an excellent broth.
 I personally love the richness and depth that bone broth has and this soup is no exception!
 I usually purchase a small fryer chicken and break it down into pieces: 2 chicken breasts, 2 chicken thighs, 2 drumsticks, 2 wings and the carcass.
 Check out this helpful video from America Test Kitchens to see how it’s done!
 Because chicken breast tends to be on the dry side, I prefer to save the chicken breast for a different recipe.